Princess Shanti Singh of Nepal

-Princess Shanti Singh of Nepal or Shanti Rajya Lakshmi Devi (20 November 1940 – 1 June 2001) was a Nepalese princess and Rani of Bajhang after her marriage to Kumar Deepak Jang Bahadur Singh, 60th Raja of Bajhang.
+Princess Shanti Singh of Nepal or Shanti Rajya Lakshmi Devi Singh (20 November 1940 – 1 June 2001) was a Nepalese princess and Rani of Bajhang after her marriage to Kumar Deepak Jang Bahadur Singh, 60th Raja of Bajhang.
 The eldest child of King Mahendra of Nepal, she was one of the ten people who died in the June 2001 Nepalese royal massacre.

 The name Shanti means "inner peace".

 Life

 The eldest child of King Mahendra and his first wife Crown Princess Indra, Princess Shanti was educated at Loreto Convent, Darjeeling and Tribhuvan University.

 Known as humble and hardworking, Princess Shanti was involved in different social welfare activities.
+She was Patron of the Nepal Leprosy Relief Association.

 She married in Kathmandu, on 8 February 1965, Kumar Deepak Jang Bahadur Singh, 60th Raja of Bajhang (died in 1984 in London).
 They had three children, two sons and one daughter: